edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSnapUsers.md

 For the configuration of services, refer to [configuration].

-#### Secure access

 Most services are exposed and accessible on localhost without access control.

-##### HTTP endpoints
+However, the access from outside is restricted to authorized users.

+#### Adding API Gateway users
 The service endpoints can be accessed securely through the API Gateway.
-The API Gateway requires a JSON Web Token (JWT) to authenticate requests.
+The API Gateway requires a JSON Web Token (JWT) to authorize requests.
 Please refer to [Adding EdgeX API Gateway Users Remotely](../../security/Ch-AddGatewayUserRemotely/) and use the snapped `edgexfoundry.secrets-config` utility.

 To get the usage help:
 ```bash
 edgexfoundry.secrets-config proxy adduser -h
 ```

-Example:
+Example - create a user:
 ```bash
 # Create private key
 openssl ecparam -genkey -name prime256v1 -noout -out private.pem